 - Elevation (raise your arms or legs above your heart)

 We don't mean you woke up with a black-and-blue mark because you bumped into something after one too many cocktails.
 But if you often drink a lot of alcohol and you tend to bruise easily, it may mean you've got liver problems.

 The liver makes proteins that the blood needs for clotting, so if it's not doing its job, you may bleed or bruise more easily.
-It could be a sign that you've got a condition called cirrhosis.
+It could be a sign that you've got a condition called cirrhosis, which is scarring of the liver.
 It's a serious illness, so see your doctor.

 Some Types of Cancer